 The user is always logged in on a mobile app to access the shopping cart faster, and it is more secure to save credit card details.
 Further, when using net banking and other modes of payment where one-time passwords are required, these get auto-filled, speeding the payment process.
 Device technologies also make a lot of difference in enhancing the shopping experience for the users.
 Some instances,

 Mobile camera – the buyer can use the front mobile camera to load their image and check the outfit or accessory on themselves.
-The camera can also be used as a barcode scanner for making payments or finding products online beacon – beacon sends real-time alerts to app user when they pass the shop and inform them of any new offer or which aisle they can find some specific product on.
-NFC – NFC can be used to make one-tap payment GPS – the GPS and map can be used to locate stores, centers and even track the real-time location of the package to be delivered.
+The camera can also be used as a barcode scanner for making payments or finding products online.
+Beacon – The beacon sends real-time alerts to app users when they pass the shop and informs them of any new offer or which aisle they can find some specific product on.
+NFC – NFC can be used to make one-tap payments.
+GPS – GPS and maps can be used to locate stores and centers and even track the real-time location of the package to be delivered.

 4. Mobile and web strategy